ManagementCore API

 Rejecting Sessions

-You can reject a Session simply as follows:
+You can reject a Session to set its state to REJECTED simply as follows:

 octeliumctl update session --reject <SESSION_NAME>